EmmanuelMasavoDjegou/Emmanuel-Djegou-Research-Framework/README.md

 ---

-### ☞ Extending Hybrid Neural Networks for Predictive Modeling of Incurred but Not Reported Claims Reserves
+### ☞ Neural Network-Based Prediction of Incurred but Not Reported Claims

 Claims reserving in insurance requires accurate prediction of both Reported But Not Settled (RBNS) and Incurred But Not Reported (IBNR) claims.
 While recent hybrid neural network approaches have advanced RBNS modeling, IBNR claims pose unique challenges due to the absence of detailed claim-level features and the presence of large-loss risks.